Rose–Hulman Institute of Technology: 1990s–present

 In 2006, Gerald Jakubowski, Vice President and Professor of Engineering at Arizona State University, became the 13th president of the institute, taking over July 1, 2006.
-In 2009, Jakubowski resigned.

-In 2009, the Board of Trustees elected Matt Branam to serve as interim president.
+He resigned in 2009, and the Board of Trustees elected Matt Branam to serve as interim president.
 He became president later that year.
-Branam died of a heart attack in April 2012.
-The cabinet subsequently selected Robert A. Coons as the institute's Interim President.
+Branam died of a heart attack in April 2012, and the cabinet subsequently selected Robert A. Coons as the institute's interim president.
 In 2013, the Board of Trustees named James C. Conwell as the institute's 15th president, starting May 1, 2013.

 In 2017, the school acquired 4.5 km2 from the former home of Mari Hulman George.

-In 2018, Conwell resigned as president and Senior Vice President Robert Coons was appointed to serve as acting president, and now serves as the current university president.
-Additionally, the Hulman Memorial Student Union was renovated and renamed the Mussallem Union after the primary donors, the Mussallem Family.
+In 2018, Conwell resigned as president, and Senior Vice President Robert Coons was appointed to serve as acting president and then, in November 2018, as the university president.
+In the same year, the Hulman Memorial Student Union was renovated and renamed the Mussallem Union after the primary donors, the Mussallem Family.
 The Mussallem Union is centrally located on campus and provides student meeting spaces, dining areas, conference rooms, health services, bookstore, and administrative space.

 In 2019, an expansion of the Branam Innovation Center (BIC), the Kremer Innovation Center (KIC) opened.
 The BIC and KIC provide rapid prototyping and manufacturing options to students, in addition to housing thermofluids and wet lab facilities, conference rooms, classrooms, and project team workshops.

 In 2021, the New Academic Building was opened, with funding provided by a $15 million lead gift by an anonymous donor.
-The New Academic Building is home to the Engineering Design program, Chemistry Lab facilities, food science laboratory, breakout and study rooms, as well as a large atrium.
+The New Academic Building is home to the Engineering Design program, chemistry laboratory facilities, food science laboratory, breakout and study rooms, as well as a large atrium.
 Together with Moench Hall and the Myers Center, a new courtyard was opened.
 The New Academic building is the first building in the state of Indiana to apply for WELL recognition.

+Campus

+Most of the university property is in the Terre Haute city limits, though parts extend outside of the city limits.
+The university as a whole is in Lost Creek Township.

 Academics

 The curricula at RHIT concentrate on engineering and the natural sciences.
 The school's primary focus is undergraduate education, though there is a small graduate program for master's degree students.
 There are no doctoral programs.
-As of 2021, Rose-Hulman has 189 faculty members, 99% of whom held a PhD.
-The current student-to-faculty ratio is 10:1.
+As of 2021, Rose–Hulman has 189 faculty members, 99% of whom hold a PhD.
+The current student-to-faculty ratio is 11:1.
 Admission to the institute remains competitive due to its self-selecting admissions class and applicant sharing with Purdue, and other top universities.
-In 2020, 547 freshman students enrolled out of 4,376 applicants.
-The school operates on three academic quarters plus an optional summer session.
+In 2022, 602 freshman students enrolled out of 3,353 accepted applicants.

-Rose-Hulman is a member of the College Consortium of Western Indiana.
-This membership allows students who are full-time at their home institution to take classes at the other member institutions of Indiana State University and Saint Mary-of-the-Woods College.